immutant/immutant.org/news/2014-06-09-immutant-messaging-2x.md

 (.close listener)</pre>

 Now let's take a look at synchronous messaging.
-Let's create a new queue for this and register a responder that just increments the
+Let's create a new queue for this (you'll want to use a dedicated queue for each responder) and register a responder that just increments the request:
-request:

 <pre class="syntax clojure">(def sync-q (queue "sync"))